 My personal reasons to not run my Nginx reverse-proxy inside Docker

-I believe that Docker is a useful technology that serves us software engineers well in many areas.
+Docker is a useful technology that serves us software engineers well in many areas.
 I use it at work all the time although I do not consider myself a Docker pro.

 My setup